sourabhyadav/100-days-0f-DL-DevOps/README.md

 ### Day 6: Array binary and string operations
 * Methods for binary ops like AND, OR, Shift left/right
 * Methods for string related operations mostly they are similar to python string ops

+### Day 7: Mathematical, arthematic, statiscal, sorting and searching methods
+* Methods for mathematical ops like sin, cos, tan , arcsing, etc.
+* Methods for arthimatic ops like add, subtract, multiply, divide, round, floor, ceil
+* Methods for statistical like mean, median, variance, weighted avg, percentile etc.
+* Methods for sorting and searching like sort, argsort, lexsort, argmax, argmin, where, extract etc.